 Isuzu Commercial Truck of America, Inc., (ICTA) reintroduced its gasoline-powered N-Series trucks and launched the all-new Reach Commercial Van.
-The gas truck is built at the Spartan Motors, Inc., facility in Charlotte, Mich., and the Reach is assembled by Utilimaster in Wakarusa, Ind.
+The gas truck is built at Spartan Motors, Inc., facility in Charlotte, Michigan, and the Reach is assembled by Utilimaster in Wakarusa, Ind.

 Gassing Up N-Series Trucks